1solution/IOS1/README.md

 #!/usr/bin/env bash
 POSIXLY_CORRECT=yes

+##rozjet: sed,- if file not exists from start, if file is in WEDI_RC but not exists -> delete. chyby z editoru predavat

 #check if dir is set as argument and if exists
 function dir_exists(){
 	if [[ -n $dr ]] && [[ -d $dr ]]; then